 http://localhost:1313) to be used when opening the preview.

 frontMatter.taxonomy.alignFilename: Align the filename with the new slug when it gets generated.

 In the metadata section, you can manage the front matter of your Markdown file.
 This section is

 content type support.

-Info: More information about content types can be read at content type section.
+Info: More information about content creation/content types/fields can be read at content creation section.

 frontMatter.panel.freeform: Specifies if you want to allow yourself from entering unknown tags/categories in the tag picker (when enabled, you will have the option to store them afterwards).
 Default: